Redm0nd/redm0nd.github.io/books.md

 # Books

-My reading journey - books I've read and currently reading.
+Books I've read and currently reading.

 ## To Read
 - [The Odyssey](https://www.amazon.co.uk/Odyssey-Homer/dp/0199215190) by Homer